 - provide the finance sector with the confidence to invest in community housing

 - reduce the regulatory workload for community housing organisations working across jurisdictions

 - provide a level playing field for providers seeking to enter new jurisdictions.

 South Australian legislation

-The Community Housing Providers (National Law) (South Australia) Act 2013 was passed on 12 November 2013.
-The Act was developed in partnership with the community housing sector and included extensive public consultation.
+The Community Housing Providers (National Law) (South Australia) Act 2013 was developed in partnership with the community housing sector.

 The Act's purpose is to govern the funding of community housing by:

 - replacing the South Australian Cooperative and Community Housing Act 1991 (SACCH Act)